openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 cluster because these alerts are managed by an external system (off-cluster Alertmanager for instance).

+### API Extensions

+This enhancement proposal leverages the `AlertmanagerConfig` CRD which is exposed by the `coreos.monitoring.com/v1alpha1` API group and defined by the upstream Prometheus operator.

+The cluster monitoring operator deploys a `ValidatingWebhookConfiguration` resource to validate the `AlertmanagerConfig` resources.

 ### Implementation Details/Notes/Constraints

-The `AlertmanagerConfig` CRD is exposed by the `coreos.monitoring.com/v1alpha1` API group.

 #### Deployment models